apulgarr/Algorithms/README.md

 # algorithms
-Some of the basic data structures and problem solve scripts
+Some of the basic data structures and problem solve scripts implemented in python